AbdulmalikDS/Farqad/README.md

 - FastAPI for API endpoints
 - MongoDB for document and user data storage
 - Qdrant for vector database and document embeddings
-- OpenAI integration for LLM-powered chat and analytics
+- Pulling ALLaM with Ollama for LLM-powered chat and analytics
 - PyMuPDF for PDF processing

 ### Frontend